What’s the first step in creating an effective project plan?

 Despite the differences, WBS and RBS are both interdependent and vital to ensure successful project delivery.

-Managers need to meticulously follow certain disciplines to formulate a systematic, well-defined RBS.
+Managers must meticulously follow specific disciplines to formulate a systematic, well-defined RBS.
 It can be described in a few steps given below:

-Before forming a project plan, a manager should be very clear about client expectations and the final deliverable.
+Before forming a project plan, a manager should be clear about client expectations and the final deliverable.
 The project’s objective can be anything from developing a new software functionality to building a missile.
-After defining the scope and deliverables, selecting a format for displaying RBS follows next.
+After defining the scope and deliverables, selecting a format for displaying RBS follows.

-The second step is to create a Work Breakdown Structure that divides the project into logical functions or phases and tasks.
+The second step is creating a Work Breakdown Structure that divides the project into logical functions, phases, and tasks.
 Let’s take a simple, real-life example of a project to understand this better.
-For instance, the scope or the objective of a marketing campaign project is to increase lead generation.
+For instance, the scope or objective of a marketing campaign project is to increase lead generation.
 Accordingly, the content manager (project manager in this case) will enlist all the tasks and subtasks by different phases of a marketing project.

-Suppose the first phase is content creation- it includes tasks such as draft creation, editing, review work, & finalizing the content.
+Suppose the first phase is content creation, including tasks such as draft creation, editing, review work, & finalizing the content.
 The second phase is designing, covering tasks such as developing a campaign design (illustrations, videos, images, etc.).
 Finally, the project’s third phase tasks include setting up a marketing campaign, promoting the content, determining the target audience, choosing channels & running the ads.

-Once you categorize the workforce, start with enlisting the second resource type, non-human resources such as software and tools the team would need to complete the project.
-It includes work management software, content management system, design tools like adobe, etc., social media marketing tools for campaign running, etc.
+Once you categorize the workforce, enlist the second resource type, non-human resources such as software and tools the team would need to complete the project.
+It includes work management software, a content management system, design tools like Adobe, etc., and social media marketing tools for campaign running.

 Another vital step before considering the RBS complete is to consult other executives, key stakeholders, or subject matter experts with relevant expertise and knowledge in the domain.
 It will help you make any updates or modifications to the RBS structure before implementation.
 It will also help get information about unwanted bottlenecks or potential risks ahead of the curve.

-5. How resource management solution can help you create a perfect RBS?
+6. How can resource management solutions help you create a perfect RBS?

 Forming an RBS takes you one step closer to seamless project resource management.
 To do it successfully, using a resource management tool is imperative.
 It gives you 360-degree visibility of all the resources across the organization.
-That way, managers can filter out resources based on types, function, skills, location, availability, experience, etc., in real-time and understand the gap even before the project initiates.
+That way, in real-time, managers can filter out resources based on types, functions, skills, location, availability, experience, etc., and understand the gap even before the project initiates.

 After forming the RBS, managers can effectively plan, manage, and utilize the resources using the tool.
 Its automated resource requisition workflow allows you to estimate and initiate resource requests beforehand and avoid last-minute firefighting.